- Graduate Admissions

 Other Purdue Departments and Offices:

-The CS graduate office will send out notices to CS graduate students regarding graduate assistantships in other departments.
+The CS graduate office will send out notices to CS graduate students regarding graduate assistantships in other department via the weekly Grad Student Opportunities and Updates email.

-CS graduate students may also contact the Mathematics Department and the Department of Foreign Languages and Literatures regarding teaching assistantships.
+CS graduate students may also contact the Mathematics Department.

 Residence Hall Assistantships: